behzade/lm/README.md

 1) web_search
    - Uses DuckDuckGo (ddgs)
    - Returns sources with titles, snippets, URLs

-2) write_to_file
-   - Creates a new file with provided content
-   - Interactive preview, syntax highlighting; confirm with y/Enter, cancel with n/Esc
-   - Fails if the target file already exists

-You’ll see a notice when tools are invoked.

 ## Token Counters
 At end of run, prints token counts if available, e.g. ->:123 <-:456